 Taking on B1 German with Dr P

-I’ll be leading a group of learners on a ten-week journey.
+Starting on Sunday 30th June 2019, I’m leading a group of learners on a ten-week journey.
 I’m partnering with some of the best native-speaker teachers out there to create interesting and realistic conversational materials that are at just the right level so you don’t feel overwhelmed.

 There will be guidance on to-the-point, jargon free explanations of key new structures and phrases, exercises to train those language muscles and a “brain-savvy” interactive study routine.
 That’s not about technical wizardry it’s about using the materials in ways that reflect the way that cognitive science tells us work best.